 What Do Food Cravings Mean During Pregnancy?

-Studies have found that around 84% of pregnant women around the world experience food cravings, some of them being pretty strange!
-So, what is it exactly that gets you all weak in the knees to grab that bag of chips all of a sudden?
+Studies have found that around 84% of pregnant women around the world experience food cravings.
+So, what is it exactly that gets you all weak in the knees to bow down to your cravings?
+Well, the exact etiologyiXThe study of the underlying causes or origins of diseases, clinical symptoms, or conditions. of cravings is still unknown.
+However, there are many other theoretical causes.

-Well, experts believe that generally, food cravings are symbolic of a dietary deficiency.
-This means that when your body lacks a particular nutritional element, it shows out like a craving.
+- Nutritional deficiency: It is believed that, generally, food cravings are symbolic of a dietary deficiency (4).
+This means that when your body lacks a particular nutritional element, it manifests as a craving.

-It is also believed that hormonal fluctuations tend to increase the sense of smell and taste in pregnant women, which could be another contributing factor for food cravings (2).
+- Increased sense of smell and taste: It is also believed that hormonal fluctuations tend to increase the sense of smell and taste in pregnant women, which could be another contributing factor for food cravings (6).

 Is It Normal Not To Have Food Cravings During Pregnancy?